biya-coin/biyaliquid-docs/.gitbook/developers-evm/smart-contracts/README.md

 ## Foundry

-This guide will walk you through building an EVM Smart Contract on Biyaliquid Testnet using [Foundry](https://getfoundry.sh/).
+This guide will walk you through building an EVM Smart Contract on Biyachain Testnet using [Foundry](https://getfoundry.sh/).

 * [Set up Foundry and compile a smart contract](./compile-foundry.md)
 * [Test a smart contract using Foundry](./test-foundry.md)